 How a car allowance works

-A car allowance is a set amount that an employer pays to offset the business use of an employee’s personal vehicle.
-The employer pays the car allowance either monthly, bi-weekly, or weekly as part of the employee’s paycheck, making it taxable compensation.
+A car allowance is a set amount that an employer pays to offset the business use of an employee’s vehicle.
+The employer pays the car allowance monthly, bi-weekly, or weekly as part of the employee’s paycheck, making it taxable compensation.
 The car allowance covers vehicle expenses like fuel, insurance, and maintenance.

 How mileage reimbursements work

-A mileage reimbursement is a type of vehicle reimbursement that pays a mileage rate multiplied by the employee's mileage over a period of time – often monthly.
+A mileage reimbursement is a type of vehicle reimbursement that pays a mileage rate which is multiplied by the employee's mileage over a period of time – often monthly.
 It requires the logging of business miles driven over that period of time, unlike a car allowance.

 A reimbursement, unlike an allowance, does not compensate employees to offset expenses but actually pays back the employee for business use of a vehicle.
-Vehicle reimbursements require business substantiation via mileage or actual expenses.
+Mileage reimbursements require business substantiation via mileage or actual expenses.
 This is what keeps the reimbursement tax-free.

-Different types of vehicle reimbursements
+Different types of mileage reimbursements

 Mileage reimbursement

 Example: Dakota is a sales manager for a pharmaceutical company.
-Dakota drives her personal vehicle to different doctors’ offices for business while managing company sales representatives.
-Each month Dakota records her business mileage and is reimbursed $.35 for each business mile.
+Dakota drives her vehicle to different doctors’ offices for business while managing company sales representatives.
+Dakota records her monthly business mileage and is reimbursed $.55 per business mile, less than the IRS mileage rate.

 IRS business mileage rate